The Archive for Marine Species and Habitats Data (DASSH)

 DASSH manages data in a secure environment with a range of procedures in place to secure information from damage and unauthorised access and ensure that data quality and integrity is preserved.Read more...

-Accredited through the MEDIN partnership, and core-funded by the Department for the Environment, Food and Rural Affairs (Defra) and the Scottish Government, DASSH provides tools and services for the long-term curation, management and publication of marine species and habitats data, within the UK and internationally.
+Accredited through the MEDIN partnership, and core-funded by the Department for the Environment, Food and Rural Affairs (Defra) and the Scottish Government, DASSH provides tools and services for the long-term curation, management, preservation and publication of marine species and habitats data, within the UK and internationally.